Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

-All the models discussed thus far assumed that the eye is closed.
-In \cite{maki2014new}, Maki and Ross assumed the eye is open, and derived a model for the lens suction pressure under the assumption of axial symmetry and a rigid eye.
-This model argues that the driving property of the contact lens for producing suction pressure is elastic tension, or stretching.
-By assuming the lens conforms to the shape of the eye, Maki and Ross constructed a well-posed system of ordinary differential equations that can be solved numerically for the suction pressure distribution~\cite{ross2016existence}.
-Maki and Ross extended the model to account for the dynamics of the post-leas tear film in~\cite{maki2014exchange}.
+All of the aforementioned models assumed that the eye is closed.
+In \cite{maki2014new}, Maki and Ross assumed that the eye is open, and derived a model for the lens suction pressure under the assumption of axial symmetry and a rigid eye.
+This model showed that the driving property of the contact lens to produce suction pressure is elastic tension or stretching.
+Rather than applying an external pressure, it was assume\rev{d} that the lens conforms to the shape of the eye (assumed to be frictionless).
+Ross et al.~\cite{ross2016existence} constructed a well-posed system of ordinary differential equations that can be numerically solved for the suction pressure distribution.
+Maki and Ross extended the model to account for the dynamics of the post-lens tear film in~\cite{maki2014exchange}.

 In this work, we propose a novel mathematical model to predict ocular deformations due to contact lens wear when the eye is open.
-The novelty of the proposed model is the eye shape and the lens suction pressure are all emergent properties of the coupled problem, and are not imposed a priori.
-We build upon the previously published model of contact lens dynamics by Maki and Ross~\cite{maki2014new,ross2016existence} and non-linearly couple the lens dynamics to linear elastic model of the ocular deformation via the suction pressure under the lens.
-We consider a simplified geometrical description of the eye and the contact lens accounting for axial symmetry, and a homogeneous or heterogeneous eye model in terms of material parameters (constant or spatially-dependent ocular Young's modulus).
-We neglect the effect of the post-lens tear film on the lens-eye interactions.
+The novelty of the proposed model is that the eye shape and the contact lens suction pressure are all emergent properties of the coupled problem and are not imposed a priori.
+We build upon the previously published model of contact lens mechanics by Maki and Ross~\cite{maki2014new,ross2016existence} and couple the lens mechanics to a linear elastic model of the ocular deformation via the suction pressure under the lens.
+The coupling is non-linear since the suction pressure non-linearly depends on the lens and ocular deformations.
+We consider a simplified, axially symmetric geometrical description of the eye and the contact lens.
+We consider a homogeneous or a heterogeneous eye model in terms of material parameters (constant or spatially-dependent ocular Young’s modulus).
+We assume that the post-lens tear film is a thin, viscous fluid and neglect the effect of the post-lens tear film flow on the lens-eye interactions.